-- NIFTY stands for the National Stack Exchange Fifty, whereas SENSEX stands for the Sensitivity Index.
+- NIFTY stands for the National Stock Exchange Fifty, whereas SENSEX stands for the Sensitivity Index.

 - The Nifty is the benchmark index of the NSE, which consists of 50 companies being most actively traded in the National Stock Exchange whereas SENSEX is the benchmark index of the BSE and it is the stock market indexes that consist of the 30 well established and financially sound companies which are listed on the Bombay Stock Exchange.

-The following are the benefits of the National Stack Exchange Fifty:
+The following are the benefits of the National Stock Exchange Fifty:

 - Its flexibility as this option can be easily used among the various ranges of strategies, such as from very conservative to the options having higher risks.